 Welcome!
 My name is Nicolas Lenz, or Eisfunke.
-I’m a master student of computer science at Technical University of Dortmund in Germany.
+I’m a master student of computer science at TU Dortmund University in Germany.

 - Matrix messenger: @eisfunke:eisfunke.com (preferred)